modir/laminas-book/docs/operation.md

 $application = new \Laminas\Mvc\Application();
 ~~~

+!!! note
-> Please note the leading back-slash in @`\Laminas\Mvc\Application`
+    Please note the leading back-slash in @`\Laminas\Mvc\Application`
     name.
 If you specify a class name with leading back-slash, this means the fully-qualified class name.
     It is also possible to specify class name relatively to the current namespace, in that case you do not
     specify the leading back-slash.

 It is also possible to use the *alias* (short name for the class) with the
 help of PHP's `use` statement: